pschatzmann/ESP32-A2DP/README.md

 - The [class documentation can be found here](https://pschatzmann.github.io/ESP32-A2DP/html/annotated.html)
 - You can also find further information in the [Wiki](https://github.com/pschatzmann/ESP32-A2DP/wiki)

+Please read the documentation and check the issues and discussions before posting any new ones on Github.

 ## Show and Tell